vackosar/vackosar.github.io/_posts/2021-07-14-Scout-Mindset-Book-Summary.md

 ###  Developing Self-Awareness
 - ScM is not about intelligence.
 On certain questions, higher the IQ leads to higher divergence in opinions between groups on the same topic.
-- ScM is about updating probability of believes, understanding counter hypotheses, and  valueing new information.
+- ScM is about updating probability of believes, understanding counter hypotheses, and valuing new information.

 ###  Thriving Without Illusions
 - Avoid desperation by doing the best.